StartaleLabs/scs-aa-docs/docs/examples/ui-demo.md

-# Smart Account Dice Roll Demo
+# 💻  UI Integration Demo

 This demo showcases a decentralized dice-rolling game that utilizes smart accounts (ERC-7579) and session-based execution.
 By using session keys, users can roll dice without needing to sign every transaction, enhancing UX while maintaining security.